HUST-NingKang-Lab/biome-species-function-relationship/README.md

 ### Usage

 1.In the folder "data",intermediate files for the analysis of biome–species–function relationship were retrived.

-2.For the script in "4_3D structure prediction": the run-deepmsa.sh
+2.For the script in folder "4_3D structure prediction":
+The run-deepmsa.sh
 usage: sh run-deepmsa.sh PF02677 example/PF02677.merged.fasta example/workdir example/results

-PF02677 is the target pfam family and the the name of the result folder example/PF02677.merged.fasta is the collection of homologous seuqneces collected from four biomes example/workdir and example/result are the folder collecting the intermediate data and msa result, respectively.
+-PF02677 is the target pfam family and the the name of the result folder

+-example/PF02677.merged.fasta is the collection of homologous seuqneces collected from four biomes

+-example/workdir and example/result are the folder collecting the intermediate data and msa result, respectively.

 ## Authors

-Pengshuo Yang |yangps@hust.deu.cn|Ph.D., School of Life Science and Technology, Huazhong University of Science & Technology Xue Zhu|D201980519@hust.com|Ph.D.Candidate, School of Life Science and Technology, Huazhong University of Science & Technology
+Pengshuo Yang | yangps@hust.deu.cn|Ph.D., School of Life Science and Technology, Huazhong University of Science & Technology Xue Zhu| D201980519@hust.com|Ph.D.Candidate, School of Life Science and Technology, Huazhong University of Science & Technology
-Kang Ning|ningkang@hust.edu.cn|Professor, School of Life Science and Technology, Huazhong University of Science & Technology
+Kang Ning| ningkang@hust.edu.cn|Professor, School of Life Science and Technology, Huazhong University of Science & Technology
 ## License

 This project is licensed under the [GNU General Public License v3.0](LICENSE.md)